 Time - 5:00-7:00pm - EVENT CANCELLED

 Admission by Donation

 Come out for an evening of great food, fun and fellowship!
-The vereniki (pirogies) that are served at this event will have cottage cheese filling, or potato cheddar filling.
-We will have locally made farmer sausage and cole slaw.
-There will also be schmo-fat (cream gravy) and berry sauces to put on your vereniki.
+The vereniki (perogies) that are served at this event will have cottage cheese filling, or potato cheddar filling.
+We will have locally made farmer sausage and coleslaw.
+There will also be schmaundt fat (cream gravy) and berry sauces to put on your vereniki.